VantageDiscovery/vantage-ui-templates/README.md

     filterActions,

     /* Get control of the execution of Searching Results

-    -collectionId: string;- a collection id for which results are coming
+     - a collection id for which results are coming
+     collectionId: string;

-    -items: Item[]; - a list of documents retrieved from the Vantage Database and Transformed with Transformer
+     - a list of documents retrieved from the Vantage Database and Transformed with Transformer
+     items: Item[];

-    -executionTime: number; - time of execution of search
+     -time of execution of search
+     executionTime: number;

-    -isLoading: boolean; - a state if items are loading from the Vantage Database
+     - a state if items are loading from the Vantage Database
+     isLoading: boolean;

-    -isSuccess: boolean; - a state if items are succesfully fetched from the Vantage Database
+     - a state if items are succesfully fetched from the Vantage Database
+     isSuccess: boolean;

-    -isError: boolean; */ - a state if fetching items return some error from the Vantage Detabase searchResults,
+     - a state if fetching items return some error from the Vantage Detabase
+     isError: boolean; */
+    searchResults,

     /*